 Whole Cinnamon and Cinnamon oil can be toxic when used in excess amounts.
 Here are some of the risks associated with this ingredient:

-- May cause liver damage when eaten in excessive amounts.
+• It may cause liver damage when eaten in excessive amounts.

-- Increased risk of cancers due to Coumarin present in Cassia Cinnamon.
+• Increased risk of cancers due to Coumarin present in Cassia Cinnamon.

-- May lower blood sugar levels when combined with diabetic medications.
+• It may lower blood sugar levels when combined with diabetic medications.

-- May trigger breathing problems.
+• It may trigger breathing problems.

-- May Interact with medications related to hypertension, heart problems etc.
+• May Interact with medications related to hypertension, heart problems, etc.